Ed White (astronaut): Military service

 Upon graduation with a Bachelor of Science degree from West Point, ranked 128th out of 523 in the Class of 1952, White was commissioned as a second lieutenant in the Air Force.
 Under a 1949 agreement, up to 25 percent of the graduating classes of West Point and the United States Naval Academy at Annapolis could volunteer for the Air Force.
 Between 1950, when the agreement became effective, and 1959, when the first class graduated from the United States Air Force Academy, about 3,200 West Point cadets and Annapolis midshipmen chose to do so.
 White received his initial pilot training at Bartow Air Base, Florida, and his jet training at James Connally Air Force Base, Texas.
 After receiving his pilot wings in 1953, White was assigned to Luke Air Force Base, Arizona, for Fighter Gunnery School.
 In February 1953, White married Patricia Eileen Finegan (1934–1983), whom he had met at a West Point football game.
 They had two children, Edward Higgins White III (born in 1953) and Bonnie Lynn White (born in 1956).

 White was assigned to the 22nd Fighter Squadron at Bitburg Air Base in West Germany, where he spent three and a half years flying North American F-86 Sabre and North American F-100 Super Sabre fighters.
-Among his colleagues was Buzz Aldrin, who graduated a year ahead of him at West Point.
+Among his colleagues were Buzz Aldrin, who graduated a year ahead of him at West Point, and James Salter.
 In 1957, White read an article about the astronauts of the future, and decided to become one.
 He believed that getting an advanced degree would improve his chances of being selected.
 Aldrin later recalled that White convinced him to follow this path as well.
 In September 1958, White enrolled in the University of Michigan under Air Force sponsorship to study aeronautical engineering.
 His classmates included James McDivitt, Jim Irwin and Ted Freeman.
 White was awarded his Master of Science degree in 1959.

 After it became clear that being a test pilot would also improve his chances of being selected to become an astronaut, White attended the U.S. Air Force Test Pilot School at Edwards Air Force Base, California, with class 59-C, which graduated in July 1959.
 McDivitt was one of his classmates.
 White was assigned to the Aeronautical Systems Division at Wright-Patterson Air Force Base, Ohio.
 There, he did flight tests for weapons development, and helped make recommendations for aircraft design on aircraft such as the Fairchild C-123 Provider, Convair C-131 Samaritan, Boeing C-135 Stratolifter, the North American F-100 Super Sabre, Convair F-102 Delta Dagger and Lockheed T-33 Shooting Star.
 As a weightlessness- and extended-flight-training captain, he piloted the planes that were used to train astronauts in weightlessness.
 His passengers included John Glenn, the first American to orbit the Earth, and Ham, the first hominid in space.
 During his career, White would log more than 3,000 flight hours with the Air Force, including about 2,200 hours in jets.